Your rights under the Consumer Guarantees Act when you have a problem with a product or service you've paid for.

 Who is a consumer?

-A consumer is anyone who buys products or services for ordinarily used for personal or household use (consumer products and services).
-This includes public bodies and businesses who are buying consumer products or services from another business are also entitled to protection under the Act unless the selling business has contracted out of the CGA.
+A consumer is anyone who buys products or services that are ordinarily for personal or household use.
+Organisations and businesses who buy consumer products or services from other businesses are also entitled to protection under the Act, unless the seller has contracted out of the CGA.

 What businesses does the CGA apply to?